broeser/feeld/README.md

 and not in predefined data types and form building blocks, it might be a better choice to use broeser/sanitor and broeser/wellid – both packages are a little bit easier to use then Feeld.

+## Installation

+Feeld works with PHP 5.6 and 7.0.

+The package can be installed via composer:

+``composer require broeser/feeld``

 ## How to use